Hugo Award for Best Dramatic Presentation: History

-Winners and nominees
+Winners and finalists

 In the following tables, the years correspond to the date of the ceremony, rather than when the work was first published.
-Entries with a blue background and an asterisk (*) next to the work's name have won the award; those with a white background are the nominees on the short-list.
+Entries with a yellow background and an asterisk (*) next to the work's name have won the award; those with a white background are the finalists on the short-list.
 Entries with a gray background and a plus sign (+) mark a year when "no award" was selected as the winner.
 In the case of television presentations, the award is generally for a particular episode rather than for a program as a whole; however, sometimes, as in the case of The Twilight Zone, it was given for the series' body of work that year rather than for any particular episode.